pythonai200425/pages/6_pg_intro.md

 * **SERIAL** = `INTEGER` + auto-increment (4 bytes)
 * **BIGSERIAL** = `BIGINT` + auto-increment (8 bytes)
 * **SMALLSERIAL** = `SMALLINT` + auto-increment (2 bytes)

+In PostgreSQL, the SERIAL keyword is a shorthand for creating an auto-incrementing column.
+When you define a column as SERIAL, PostgreSQL automatically creates a sequence behind the scenes and sets the column’s default value to the next value from that sequence.
+This eliminates the need to manually create and maintain sequences for primary keys.

 ### 2. Inline FOREIGN KEY